pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

 ---
-title: 'TiDB on an ARM-based Kubernetes Cluster: x86 Performance at 15% Lower Cost'
+title: 'TiDB on an Arm-based Kubernetes Cluster: x86 Performance at 15% Lower Cost'
 author: ['Ron Xing']
 date: 2021-03-10
 summary: Running TiDB on EKS clusters with Graviton processors offers performance comparable to an x86-based cluster, but at a 15% saving.
 This article discusses the benchmark tests we ran.